Trigonometry/Precalculus Course Syllabus

 Classroom Discipline

-1. DO NOT DISRUPT CLASS For the sake of the majority of the class, those who disrupt a class lesson by talking, disturbing someone, or throwing any object will not be tolerated.
+1. DO NOT DISRUPT CLASS Mobile communication devices must be in your backpack stored in the designated area.
+For the sake of the majority of the class, those who disrupt a class lesson by talking, disturbing someone, or throwing any object will not be tolerated.
 Disciplinary measures may include written assignments or cleaning of the classroom.
-Chronic disruptions warrant a phone call home and/or a "Saturday".
+Chronic or severe disruptions warrant a phone call home and/or a detention.

 2. DO NOT ABUSE SCHOOL PROPERTY You are responsible for your work place and will be held accountable to keep your desk and its environs clean.
 Feet should remain on the floor, never on the desk.
 All four feet of the desk must also remain on the floor.
 Be gentle when using a school computer.
 If you are banned from the use of the computer, all computer based assignments are replaced with extensive written assignments.

 3. DO NOT ABUSE YOUR TIME Take advantage of the group work sessions.
 This is the time to do your talking---so long as you get the work done.
 Abuse of this privilege will result in individual loss of the privilege as well as the disciplinary measures mentioned above.
-Talking without permission during quizzes or tests can and will be interpreted as cheating.
-Consult the student handbook for the consequences of cheating.
+Consult the student handbook for the consequences of talking without permission during quizzes or tests.
 As per the student handbook, students are responsible for work missed due to absence the day they return.
 If you are present and a quiz or test is scheduled, you must take it.
-It is a good idea to have the phone number of several classmates to see what material and assignments were covered during your absence.
+It is a good idea to have the contact information of several classmates to see what material and assignments were covered during your absence.
 If you miss a quiz you cannot gain any points for it.
-Usually one test score and one quiz score will be dropped each quarter.
 If you know you will be absent for a test, you may schedule to take it before the actual test date if prior arrangements have been made with the instructor.
 In the case of an extended illness special arrangements should be made with the Academic Vice Principal, Mr. Trujillo.

 4. LIVE UP TO YOUR GOOD NAME You are expected to exhibit the attributes of a St. Francis Golden Knight: courteous attention, gracious cooperation, and dedicated study.
 Each can readily be seen in the thoroughness and orderliness of your work, as well as how you offer, ask and accept help from others.